fils/CDFRegistryWG/docs/ESIPSemCommJune2017/talkBody.md

 <img style="width:75%"  src="../../Images/harvestv2.png">

 ---
+# Value add on harvesting

+1. Through JSON-LD the contact point of a page can bit directly contacted.
+This means that docs can be linted or reviewed and issues sent to the user.

+---
 # Search and visualize

 1. The resulting graph is TINY..  so it's mostly done by simple inspection with tools like Gephi, Cayley and Cytoscape